SashoVas/Finite-State-Automatons-Tool/README.md

 A Polymorphic Hierarchy implemented with a tree for easy usage of regular expressions.

 ### Usage
-The main functionalities of regExHandler.
+The main functionalities of regExHandler:
 Return type | Function | Description
 --- | --- | ---
-RegEx* | buildFromString() | Algorithm for parsing string to regEx tree MyString | getString() | Returns a string that represents the regular expression FiniteAutomata | getAutomata() | Return a FiniteAutomata with the same language as the regular expression
+RegEx* | buildFromString() | Algorithm for parsing string to regEx tree MyString | getString() | Returns a string that represents the regular expression FiniteAutomata | getAutomata() | Return a FiniteAutomata with the same language as the regular expression RegEx* | buildRegExFromAutomaton() | Returns a RegEx* with the same language as the automaton

 ## Example
 For a regular expression "(ab+cd)(e+f)*a" the tree would look like this.